jonathanschilling/fftw_tutorial/README.md

 where (θ,ζ) are the poloidal and toroidal angles in radians, respectively.
 For a five-fold symmetric stellarator like W7-X, ζ ranges from 0 to 5 * 2π around the whole machine.
-Conversely, the first unique toroidal segment of the geometry is contained within a range of ζ from 0 to 2π.
+Conversely, the first (unique) toroidal segment of the geometry is contained within a range of ζ from 0 to 2π.
 The poloidal angle-like coordinate θ ranges from 0 to 2π once the short way around the torus (wristband-like).

 Assuming [stellarator symmetry](https://doi.org/10.1016/S0167-2789(97)00216-9),
-half of the Fourier coefficients can be omitted and the transform reduces to two-dimensional IDCTs and IDSTs:
+half of the Fourier coefficients can be omitted and the transform reduces to the two-dimensional IDCT and IDST:

 ![stellarator-symmetric Fourier series for flux surface](eqn/flux_surface_stellsym.png)

-In either case, one might desire to evaluate the geometry of the flux surface on a regular grid in θ and ζ:
+In this example the geometry of the flux surface is evaluated on a regular grid in θ and ζ:

 ![grid in zeta](eqn/grid_zeta.png)

 ![grid in theta](eqn/grid_theta.png)

-Here, FFTW can help out!